kevinolega/callcentertrainingtips/6wel/6wel-w1l2r.md

 If you don't have the full English version of your story or instruction, you are not going to deliver your answer well.

-Translating your answers from Filipino to English doesn't result in clear or confident communication.
+Translating your answers from Filipino to English during the interview doesn't result in clear or confident communication.

 Then you'll fail the interview.